jonmorrissmith/RpiTrainDisplay/README.md

 # RGB Matrix Train Departure Board
-Rather than paying rather a lot of money, you can build you're own RGB matrix train departure board.
+Rather than paying rather a lot of money, you can your own RGB matrix train departure board.

 Currently configured to show:
 * The next train from your favourite station to your favourite destination